 In 2015 the ILC established a base in Busselton to better service people living in the Lower South West region of Western Australia.

-Our Busselton based Occupational Therapist Jessica Mahon can assist you with all of your assistive equipment and home modification needs.
+Our Busselton based Occupational Therapist Simone Robinson can assist you with all of your assistive equipment and home modification needs.

-Following this Jessica can prescribe equipment and support you to hire, trial and obtain it.
+Following this Simone can prescribe equipment and support you to hire, trial and obtain it.

-Importantly, to give you confidence to use your equipment, Jessica can assist you to set it up and can train you in how best to use it.
+Importantly, to give you confidence to use your equipment, Simone can assist you to set it up and can train you in how best to use it.